 Employees who are on sick leave can ask their employer to re-classify their absence as statutory holiday in order to receive holiday pay.
 If an employee on sick leave does not want to take their outstanding statutory holiday before your current leave year ends, they should be permitted to carry it over into the next leave year.
 Employees returning from sick leave can take their statutory holiday entitlement for the current year on their return but, if there is insufficient time for them to take it, they should be allowed to carry it forward to the next leave year.

 Employee contracts should make clear that if an employee takes more holiday than he or she is entitled to during the course of a leave year, the company will be entitled to recover the overpayment of holiday pay by deducting it from the employee's wages or salary.
 It is advisable for the company to consult with the employee before making the deduction.

 How we can help

-If you are an employer in the London area we will be more than happy to provide you with assistance or any additional information required.
+If you are an employer in the Shenfield area we will be more than happy to provide you with assistance or any additional information required.
 Please contact us at Tish Press & Company for more detailed advice on annual leave.